 A spreading test should always be done in the field to ensure satisfactory spreading patterns.
-Consider the following factors when conducting a fertilizer spreading test:
+Consider the following factors when conducting a fertiliser spreading test:

-- Perform the test should be done in dry conditions (field/implement) - Perform the test should be done in a field covered with a healthy crop: approx. 10 cm of thick plant growth, to avoid ricochetting granules. - Conduct the test on a flat section of the field and, when setting out trays, make sure that all of them are level wherever possible. - Conduct the test at the forward speed normally used for spreading (ideal: 14-15 km/h, if the field allows). - Let 100-200 kg of fertilizer run through the spreader before conducting the test.
-There may be deposits of old fertilizer, verdigris or rust on the spreader discs and booms that need to be worn off before the spreader can produce a constant spreading pattern. - Set up the trays at one-half of the working width on both sides of the centremost of the three wheel tracks.
+- Perform the test in dry conditions (field/implement) - Perform the test in a field covered with a healthy crop: approx. 10 cm of thick plant growth, to avoid ricochetting granules. - Conduct the test on a flat section of the field and, when setting out trays, make sure that all of them are level wherever possible. - Conduct the test at the forward speed normally used for spreading (ideal: 14-15 km/h, if the field allows). - Let 100-200 kg of fertiliser run through the spreader before conducting the test.
+There may be deposits of old fertiliser, verdigris or rust on the spreading discs and vanes.
+These deposits must be worn off before the spreader can produce a constant spreading pattern. - Set up the trays at one-half of the working width on both sides of the centremost of the three wheel tracks.
 Drive forward in the first, back in the second and forward again in the third track.
-To get sufficient volumes in the trays so that they can be used for an assessment, it is necessary to spread at least 200 kg/ha. - Make sure to drive far ahead of the trays before disengaging the application, as the spreader flings the fertilizer far to the rear.
+To get sufficient volumes in the trays so that they can be used for an assessment, it is necessary to spread at least 200 kg/ha. - Make sure to drive far ahead of the trays before disengaging the application, as the spreader flings the fertiliser far to the rear.

-Ideal distribution of fertilizer using overlapping
+Ideal distribution of fertiliser using overlapping.